 Competency area Competencies required Knowledge and skills 5.
-Financial and performance reporting The ability to implement the financial reporting process of the municipality.
-Knowledge and understanding of the legislative framework governing financial reporting in local government.
-Support and contribute to the timely preparation, submission and publication of statutory reports, including the annual financial statements, annual report and in-year reports (e.g. in the case of a municipality reporting monthly (section 71), mid-year reporting (section 72)) withdrawals from bank accounts (section 11(4)) etc) Within the area of responsibility, ensuring that the content of financial reporting is specific (unambiguous), measurable, accurate and valid, reliable and time specific.
-Support the chief financial officer/accounting officer to analyse and evaluate the financial reports to understand the impact on planning in respect of, strategies and goals including the financial position, borrowings, performance, implementation of the annual budget and service delivery and budget implementation plan (SDBIP), tariff-, rates-, credit control, debt collection-, supply chain management-, and other relevant policies.
-Within the area of responsibility to generate, analyse and evaluate cost-management reports for all programmes and/or projects to review performance.
-The ability to implement the performance reporting process of the municipality.
+Financial and performance The ability to support the implementation of Within the area of responsibility and for purposes of supply chain management: reporting the financial reporting process of the municipality.
+Knowledge and understanding of the legislative framework governing financial reporting in local government, particularly supply chain management disclosures required in the annual financial statements.
+Support and contribute to the timely preparation, submission and publication of statutory reports, particularly those related to supply chain management.
+Ensuring that the content of financial reporting is specific (unambiguous), measurable, accurate and valid, reliable and time specific.
+Support the chief financial officer/ accounting officer to analyse and evaluate the financial reports to understand the impact on planning in respect of, strategies and goals including the financial position, performance, implementation of the annual budget and service delivery and budget implementation plan (SDBIP), supply chain management-, and other relevant policies.
+Contributing to the generation, analysis and evaluation of cost-management reports for all programmes and/or projects to review performance.
+The ability to support the implementation of Within the area of responsibility and for purposes of supply chain management: the performance reporting process of the municipality.
 Knowledge and understanding of the local government legislative framework governing performance reporting.
-Within the area of responsibility implementing and maintaining a performance management system.
-In the case of a municipal entity also regularly monitoring, measuring, reviewing and reporting its performance to its parent municipality.
-Within the area of responsibility timely preparation, submission and publication of statutory reports relating to performance.
-For example the annual performance report (section 121(3) of the MFMA), mid year performance reporting (section 72 of the MFMA) of a municipality and in the case of a municipal entity, an assessment of the entity's performance (section 121(4) of the MFMA), mid year performance reporting (section 88 of the MFMA) .
-Within the area of responsibility, ensure that the content of performance reporting is specific (unambiguous), measurable, accurate and valid, reliable and time specific.
-Within the area of responsibility support the chief financial officer/accounting officer to analyse and evaluate the performance reports to understand the impact on, and to guide planning in respect of, strategies and goals including the implementation of the budget and service delivery and budget implementation plan (SDBIP) and policies.
-Within the area of responsibility support the chief financial officer/accounting officer to analyse and evaluate the performance of: service delivery mechanisms (internal and external) and outsourced service agreements against performance targets, and in the case of a municipality, of each of its municipal entities against the service level agreement and performance targets for that entity,
+Implementing the performance management system.
+In the case of a municipal entity also supporting and contributing to the regular monitoring, measuring, reviewing and reporting of its performance to its parent municipality.
+Contributing to the timely preparation, submission and publication of statutory reports relating to performance.
+For example the annual performance report (section 121(3) and (4) of the MFMA), mid-year performance reporting (section 72 of the MFMA) of a municipality and in the case of a municipal entity, an assessment of the entity's performance (section 121(4) of the MFMA), mid year performance reporting (section 88 of the MFMA), etc. Ensuring that the content of performance reporting is specific (unambiguous), measurable, accurate and valid, reliable and time specific.
+Supporting the chief financial officer/ accounting officer to analyse and evaluate the performance reports and understand the impact on planning in respect of, strategies and goals including the implementation of the budget and service delivery and budget implementation plan (SDBIP) and policies.
+Supporting the chief financial officer/ accounting officer to analyse and evaluate the performance of service delivery mechanisms (internal and external) and outsourced service agreements against performance targets.

-Within the area of responsibility and where relevant, ensuring that there is a link between the performance indicators and targets and the integrated development plan (IDP), service delivery and budget implementation plan (SDBIP) and the individual performance agreements of officials.
-Within the area of responsibility and where relevant, ensuring that the remuneration and appraisal system is performance based and that all performance bonuses are only awarded after consideration of actual performance of the municipality against the performance targets for a specific period.
-Support the chief financial officer/accounting officer with the regular benchmarking of the performance of the area of responsibility against the performance of functions of similar and/or comparable municipalities to improve and guide in the planning and delivery of services. -- ---
+Where relevant, ensuring that there is a link between the performance indicators and targets and the integrated development plan (IDP), service delivery and budget implementation plan (SDBIP) and the individual performance agreements of officials.
+Where relevant, ensuring that the remuneration and appraisal system is performance based and that all performance bonuses are only awarded after consideration of actual performance of the municipality against the performance targets for a specific period.
+Support the chief financial officer/ accounting officer with the regular benchmarking of the performance of the area of responsibility against the performance of functions of similar and/or comparable municipalities to improve and guide in the planning and delivery of services. -- --